 How Can I Find a Brindle French Bulldog?

 If you’re wondering how to find a brindle Frenchie, you might be tempted to go straight to online classified ads or sites that help connect people with puppy sellers, but these are typically not recommended.
 If you want to get a well-bred healthy pup, you should find a reputable source for your pup.

-Responsibly bred Frenchies cost significantly more than puppy mill or backyard breeder pups.
-Still, they are also healthier, and the breeder is focused more on creating show-quality pups than just making a quick buck off of breeding.
+Responsibly bred Frenchies cost significantly more than puppy mills or backyard breeder pups.
+Still, they are also healthier, and the breeder focuses more on creating show-quality pups than just making a quick buck off breeding.
 Reputable breeders typically want to better the breed and are careful about temperament and health while creating restrictions, such as a contractual obligation to neuter your pet.

 Search for French bulldog breeders in your area, or search for Frenchie rescues.
 These are some of the most responsible ways to get a Frenchie in your life.
-And, be ready to wait– many of these breeders have a waiting list that may take a few years, but it will be worth it to get a healthy, well-bred pup.
+And be ready to wait– many of these breeders have a waiting list that may take a few years, but getting a healthy, well-bred pup will be worth it.

 What Should I Ask the Breeder?